 Each qualified voter signing the petition shall have been validly registered in the jurisdiction for which the petition is circulated at the time of signing the petition and at the time of validating the petition signatures.

-If you are interested in staying up to date on any recall information, a group has created a facebook page dedicated to that topic here:
+If you are interested in staying up to date on any recall information, join our Facebook page.

 Recall Contact Form